Roundabouts

 When it is safe then you can commit yourself to the roundabout keeping in the right hand lane and continue to indicate right.

-Continue on past the first exit and the second exits.
+Continue on past the first and the second exits.

 As you pass the exit before the one you intend to leave by then put on your Left hand signal indicating you are taking the next exit off the roundabout.

-Check your Left mirror to ensure there is no one on your inside that will cause you a problem as you are exiting the roundabout.
+Check your Left mirror to ensure there is no one on your left hand side that might cause you a problem as you are exiting the roundabout.

 After completing your turn then check your